lumina-desktop/lumina-docs/lumina.rst

 If you would like the panel to be hidden unless the mouse is hovered over it, check the "Auto-hide Panel" box.
 The "Custom Color" option can be used to fine-tune the panel color.
 Click its box, then the paint icon to select the panel color.

-The "Plugins" tab (puzzle icon) is shown in :numref:`Figure %s: Panel Plugins Tab <lumina20a>`.
+The "Plugins" tab (puzzle icon) is shown in :numref:`Figure %s: Panels Plugins Tab <lumina20a>`.

 .. _lumina20a:

 .. figure:: images/lumina20a.png

-To add a plugin as an icon to the panel, click the "+" button and select a plugin from the list that appears.
-To remove a plugin, highlight it and click the "-" button.
-The arrow buttons can be used to move the location of the plugin on the panel.
-The top of the list corresponds to either the top of a vertical panel or the left side of a horizontal panel.
+To add a plugin as an icon to the panel, click the "+" button below the listed plugins and select a plugin from the list that appears.
 The available plugins include:

 * **Application Launcher:** when you select this plugin, it will prompt you to select the application to launch.
 This will add a shortcut for launching the selected application to the panel.

-* **Application Menu:**
+* **Application Menu:** adds an application menu that contains a shortcut to your home directory, a shortcut to the operating system's graphical software management utility (if there is one), a shortcut to the operating system's Control Panel (if it provides one), and a list of installed software sorted by categories.

 * **Battery Monitor:** hover over this icon to view the current charge status of the battery.
 When the charge reaches 15% or below, the low battery icon will flash intermittently and will change to a low battery icon when there is less than 5% charge left.

 * **Desktop Bar:** adds a "star" button for automatically displaying entries for anything in the :file:`~/Desktop` folder and alternately launching the selected entry.

+* **Line:** adds a separator line to the panel.

 * **Show Desktop:** this button will hide all open windows so that only the desktop is visible.
 This is useful for touch screens or small devices.